ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_dotprod/README.md

 ## The design

 Dot product has no data reuse.
 A data is loaded and then used only once.
 Thus the performance is bound by the bandwidth of the FPGA DRAM.
-The key to achieve high performance is to effectively utilize the bandwidth of the FPGA DRAM.
+The key to achieve high performance is to effectively utilize the bandwidth.

-In this design, the input vectors are pre-processed: the data of the vectors are loaded in the order they are to be used, transformed by $op_1/op_2$, and sent to the device DRAM sequentially.
-Then the FPGA device simply loads data from the device DRAM sequentially, which effectively utilizes the DRAM's bandwidth.
+In this design, the input vectors are pre-processed on the host: the data of the vectors are loaded in the order they are to be used, transformed by $op_1/op_2$, and sent to the device DRAM sequentially.
+Then the FPGA device simply loads data from the device DRAM sequentially.

 The device divides the input data into `parts`, and calculates the dot product of each part with a dot product engine, interleavingly: there is no dependence between the parts, and thus they can be processed independently; however, it is unecessary to process them in parallel on multiple dot product engines, because the performance is limited by the memory anyway; therefore, we let all the parts time-share a single dot product engine.

 More specifically, the input vectors $op_1(\vec{x})$ and $op_2(\vec{y})$ are loaded from the device DRAM in short vectors of size `KKK`.
 Each time, a `pair` of short vectors are loaded from the two input vectors.
 The pairs are divided between `KK` number of parts: the 1st, `KK+1`-th, ..., pair belong to the first part, the 2nd, `KK+2`-th, ..., pair belong to the second part, and so on.

 The dot product engine reduces a pair each time.
-The engine is a systolic array of `KKK` PEs (processing elements) that run synchronously.
+The engine is a systolic array of PEs (processing elements) that run synchronously in SIMD style.
 The engine reduces a pair that belongs to the first part, then reduces a pair that belongs to the second part, ...
 Then the engine reduces the next pair that belong to the first part, then reduces the next pair that belongs to the second part, ...
 This process repeats until all the parts are fully reduced.
 Before that, the intermediate result of each part is stored in a register.

 There are totally `KK` intermediate results, and their corresponding `KK` registers are chained into a circle.
-These registers rotates: for the part currently under reduction, the engine reads its intermediate result from register 0, adds it up with the dot product of a new pair, writes the new result back to register 0, and rotates the registers once.
-By rotation, the values in register 0, 1, ..., are fowarded to register 1, 2, ..., and the last register's value, which is the intermediate result of the next part, is forwarded to register 0.
-The rotating registers are automatically constructed by the T2S compiler.
+These registers rotate: for the part currently under reduction, the engine reads its intermediate result from register 0, adds it up with the dot product of a new pair, writes the new result back to register 0, and rotates the registers once.
+By rotation, the values in register 0, 1, ..., are fowarded to register 1, 2, ..., and the last register's value, which is the intermediate result of the next part to reduce, is forwarded to register 0.
+The rotating registers are automatically constructed by the T2SP compiler.

 After all the parts are fully reduced, their results, stored in these registers, are summed up to get the final result.
 ![](figures/dot_systolic_array.png)